everydayhero/boiler-room-builder/README.md

 ## Getting started

-Add builder as a dependency to your project:
+Add BRB as a dependency to your project:
 `npm install boiler-room-builder --save-dev`

 ### Add the scripts to your `package.json`